Mabon ap Modron

-Card Seventeen, The Star shows Persephone bringing back the moisture and fertility to the Earth, and even though this is not one of my cards as part of my equation, the picture for me suggest another meaning just as card Twenty-one depicts the Snake Goddess.
-Ouranos can also be portrayed as Stars in the Heavens, and Persephone represents the constellation of Aquarius.
+Card Seventeen, The Star shows Persephone bringing back the moisture and fertility to the Earth, and even though this is not one of my cards as part of my equation, the picture for me suggests another meaning just as card twenty-one depicts the snake goddess.
+Ouranos can be also be portrayed as stars in the heavens, and Persephone represents the constellation Aquarius.

-The Minotaur was also known in earlier times as Asterion, 'Starry' when being nursed by his mother Pasiphaë.
+The Minotaur was also called Asterion, 'Starry' when being nursed by his mother Pasiphaë.

-"Time is already big by sacred commerce with the Timeless courses.
-Fore-chose and lode-bright, here is the maiden, Equity!
-The chthonic Old Sower restores the wastelands.
-The first-begotten, of the caer of heaven.....would bring his new orient down for our alignment."
+'Time is already big by sacred commerce with the timeless courses.
+Fore-choose and lode-bright, here is the maiden, Equity!
+The chthonic old sower restores the wastelands.
+The first-begotten, of the caer of heaven.....would bring his new orient down for our alignment.'

 Anathemata, David Jones.

-What if Arianrhod's name meaning 'Silver Wheel' doesn't refer to the rotation around the Pole star, what if Silver as a colour tone that looks like Grey, and the planets rotation liken to a ball rolling through space is her wheel, then Uranus is the 'Silver Wheel.'
+What if Arianrhod's name meaning 'Silver Wheel' doesn't refer to the rotation around the pole star, what if silver as a colour tone that looks like grey, and the planets rotation liken to a ball (as shown in the same video on the magnetosphere at 2:30 sec.) rolling through space is her wheel, then Uranus is the 'Silver wheel.'

-This would bring us to Ariadne's Ball of thread, which was used to help Theseus find his way out of the Labyrinth.
+This would account for Ariadne's Ball of thread, the golden klew, the origin of the English word clue which was used to help Theseus find his way out of the Labyrinth.
 If the labyrinth is not a maze but a single track, Theseus only had to follow the pathway to find his own way out, why does he need the ball of thread?
-The Ball of thread was also magical, Ariadne would tie one end, and drop the Ball, and it would roll of its own accord, unravelling towards the centre, and therefore defining the Labyrinth itself with its backward and forward circling, as the planet Uranus, in the same manner, rolling through space with the poles changing position every forty-two years towards the Sun.
+The ball of thread was also magical, Ariadne would tie one end, and drop the ball, and it would roll of its own accord, unravelling towards the centre, and therefore defining the labyrinth itself with its backward and forward circling, as the planet Uranus, in the same manner, rolling through space with the poles changing position every forty-two years towards the Sun.